-Note: I wrote the following article for ASAE-The Center for Association Leadership, and it was published on April 6 in their Associations Now Plus members-only resource.
+Note: I wrote the following article for ASAE-The Center for Association Leadership, and it was originally published in their Associations Now Plus members-only resource.
 It is used here with permission and ASAE retains the copyright.

 A full commitment to diversity and inclusion means that an association’s educational programming—and the speakers providing it—reflect the learning community.
 Here are some practical steps associations can take to help presenters prepare sessions that reject assumptions about the audience and meet diverse attendee needs.